 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D, while the PEN-F does not have a direct successor.
+Both the 10D and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.